Financial-Times/o-layout/README.md

 └————————————————————————————┘
 ```

-By default content is placed into column 1; except for the `aside` element which is placed in column 2; and the `table` element which spans both columns.
+Most content is placed into column 1 by default.
+The exceptions are the `aside` element, which is placed in column 2; and the `table` element, which spans both columns.

-Add the class `o-layout__main__single-span` to force elements into column 1.
-Use `o-layout__main__full-span` to force elements to span both columns.
+Add the class `o-layout__main__single-span` to constrain elements to column 1.
+Use `o-layout__main__full-span` to expand elements to span both columns.

 ```html